lspecian/vexfs/README.md

 ## 🎯 What is VexFS v2.0?

-VexFS v2.0 is a **production-ready kernel module** that implements the world's first native vector database filesystem.
+VexFS v2.0 is an **experimental kernel module** that implements the world's first native vector database filesystem.
 Unlike traditional vector databases that sit on top of filesystems, VexFS integrates vector operations directly into the Linux kernel, delivering unprecedented performance for AI/ML workloads.

 ### ⚡ **Real Performance Numbers**
 - **3.2M+ vector insertions/second** (proven with real embeddings)